dhyan-chandra/dhyan-chandra/README.md

 - 👋 Hi, I’m @dhyan-chandra.
 My Full name is Dhyan Chandra Pandey.
 - 👀 I’m interested in Software Development, Python, Sql, Shell Scripting, Data Warehouse, Data lake, Pyspark.
 - 🌱 I’m working proffesional in Data Engineering, By using my DSA skills I always try to automate the task using Python scripts.
-- 📫 How to reach me:- You Can Contact me on 6386185248.
-My Email Id is dhyanchandrapandey75@gmail.com
+- 📫 Feel Free to Contact me on 6386185248.
+- 📫 My Email Id is dhyanchandrapandey75@gmail.com

 <!---
 dhyan-chandra/dhyan-chandra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.